- Visiting the Max Planck Institute for Mathematics in the Sciences, April-May 2019. In Leipzig, Germany.

 My research sits at the intersection of statistics, geometry, and topology.

-Programming languages: I prefer Python (notebooks) and MATLAB, but also have experience with C++, Java, and HTML/CSS.
-In addition, I am familiar with Mathematica and LaTeX, and a little bit of Magma.
+Programming languages: I prefer Python (notebooks), TensorFlow, and MATLAB, but also have experience with C++, Java, and HTML/CSS.
+In addition, I am familiar with Mathematica, LaTeX, and Magma.
 I also enjoy making mathematical figures in Adobe Illustrator — for example, those on this page!

 Teaching experience: I was a teaching fellow ENGSCI 150 (Introduction to Probability for Engineers) at Harvard in Spring of 2015.
 I am honored to have received a Certificate of Excellence in Teaching, based on student evaluations.